Foreign nationals wishing to start up business in Japan need to obtain a “business manager” visa.

 After the Tokyo government receives the submitted application documents, the Tokyo government official will conduct an interview with the applicant.

 Based on the application documents and interview, they will make assessments from the perspective of the applicant’s possibility of attaining the regular “business manager” visa status after the 6-month preparatory period.

 About 2 weeks after application.

 Receive a Certificate of Confirmation of start-up Activities.
-The certificate is valid for 3 months, during which time you can apply for a Certificate of Eligibility.
+This certificate is valid for 3 months, during which time you can apply for a Certificate of Eligibility.

-Those who have received the Certificate of Confirmation of Business Startup Activities must apply to the Tokyo Immigration Bureau for the Certificate of Eligibility for Status of Residence (Business Manager)
+Those who have received the Certificate of Confirmation of Business Startup Activities must apply to the Tokyo Immigration Bureau for the Certificate of Eligibility for Status of Residence for Business Management visa.

 You do not have to meet the following requirements for a business management visa at this point.

 Decide where you want to live.
 Register as a resident in that municipality.

 The six-month business management visa will expire in six months.
 You need to renew your visa period.
 You need to meet the following requirements.

 You must be logged in to post a comment.